 Today’s economic environment presents companies with new challenges due to several factors, including:

 These challenges cannot be ignored, legislated away, or otherwise addressed by simply wishing we could turn back the clock.
 The factors are restructuring entire industries and many local economies, and are reshaping how companies organize their workplaces, manage their operations, and train their employees.

 These are issues that the MEP National Network confronts and helps thousands of manufacturers solve every day.
-As recent done by Tim Bartik of the Upjohn Institute suggests, the role of customized business services – the things MEP does every day—is a cost-effective tool in the economic development tool box.
-Indeed, the on the MEP Program points to the critical role of MEP and extension services in the economic development ecosystem.
+As recent research done by Tim Bartik of the Upjohn Institute suggests, the role of customized business services – the things MEP does every day—is a cost-effective tool in the economic development tool box.
+Indeed, the paper by Brandt, Shrank, and Whitford on the MEP Program points to the critical role of MEP and extension services in the economic development ecosystem.
 The MEP National Network is a critical intermediary acting as a conduit and connector for manufacturers in navigating and accessing the services they need to improve their bottom-line and business performance.